How to make a buyer persona

 Congratulations – once you reach this step, you’ve made your first buyer persona and are well on your way to running better, more tightly focused marketing campaigns!
 But a buyer persona is no good if you keep it to yourself.
 Ideally, you want your entire team to be on the same page.
 So, make sure that you share your buyer personas with your whole organization.
 Even employees who aren’t always directly facing customers will benefit from knowing how you’ve segmented your personas.
 When your team is working from the same information, you’ll be able to create a more focused marketing plan that will benefit your entire organization.

+We hope this article has helped you understand how to make a buyer persona.
 The process of creating buyer personas may seem like a long and daunting one, but we promise that your company will be better off if you take the time to do it!
 The better you understand your customers, the better you’ll be able to reach them – and that’s what marketing is all about.